 Party.
 The analysis shows a positive abnormal stock return following the announcement of the nomination of a politically connected individual to the board.

 The paper also analyzes the stock price response to the Republican win of the 2000 Presidential Election and finds that companies connected to the Republican

 Party increase in value while companies connected to the Democratic Party decrease in value.

-7. With Jorg Rocholl and Jongil So, "Political Connections and the Allocation of Procurement Contracts", 2010.
+7. With Jorg Rocholl and Jongil So, "Political Connections and the Allocation of Procurement Contracts", 2013, Review of Finance.

 This paper analyzes whether political connections of public corporations in the United States affect the allocation of

 government procurement contracts.
 The paper classifies the political affiliation of S&P 500 companies using hand collected

 data that detail the past political position of each of their board members.
 Using this classification, the study focuses on the